CTI’s internal quality assurance

 o an annual conference;

-o transversal analysis and reports on CTI’s procedures; …
+o transversal analysis and reports on the CTI’s procedures; …

-* Promote the academic and professional recognition of the engineering degree and support the institutions by:
+* Promote the academic and professional recognition of the engineering degree and support the HEIs by:

-o publishing the results of the accreditation procedures and information on the level and contents of the engineering degree;
+o publishing the results of the accreditation procedures and information on the level and contents of the engineering degree and the bachelor’s degree;

 o participating in European projects;